From Big Red to the Red Carpet: Producers of “Succession” and “American Masters” Share Industry Insights at Cornell Cinema

 Kantor similarly described that his theater experiences at Cornell provided insight into his passion for entertainment production rather than acting — his original professional aspiration.
 However, he noted that the broad education he received at Cornell was foundational to his current career of documentary filmmaking.

-At Cornell, Kanton was inspired by an anthropology course that dived into Pulitzer Prize-winning Native American writer N. Scott Momaday.
+At Cornell, Kantor was inspired by an anthropology course that dived into Pulitzer Prize-winning Native American writer N. Scott Momaday.
 He later produced the Emmy-nominated documentary “N. Scott Momaday: Words From a Bear,” which was directed by Prof. Jeffrey Palmer, performing and media arts.

 “It thrilled me years later when we got to tell [Momaday’s] story with [the] director [Palmer].
 That film premiered at Sundance,” Kantor said, referring to the prestigious independent film festival.